"Security vs. Interoperability" Arguments: An Analytical Framework: Introduction

-The concentration of economic and political power in the hands of a few technology companies, alongside the novelty, complexity, and opacity of modern technology, has contributed to a climate in which companies strategically deploy (seemingly) technical arguments as devices to further their political and economic power and avoid regulation.
-For example, recent legal scholarship has highlighted the strategic use of privacy, content moderation, and security arguments to further companies’ economic and policy interests \cite{privacy_pretext,lochner_law_review, fidler_cybersecurity_2023,cohen_book, san_bern_law_review}.
-Notably, \cite{privacy_pretext} discusses how privacy is used inconsistently as a pretext to further business aims, including not to allow competitors access to data, by companies that engage in expansive data selling and sharing of data when beneficial for business.
+The concentration of economic and political power in the hands of a few technology companies, alongside the novelty, complexity, and opacity of modern technology, has contributed to a climate in which companies may strategically deploy (seemingly) technical arguments to further their political and economic power and avoid regulation.
+Recent legal scholarship has highlighted companies' strategic use of privacy, content moderation, and security arguments to further economic and policy interests \cite{privacy_pretext,lochner_law_review, fidler_cybersecurity_2023,cohen_book, san_bern_law_review}, including specifically in the context of the EU competition enforcement~\cite{brown2022messaging, brown2025iosinterop}.
+Van Loo~\cite{privacy_pretext} discusses how companies use privacy inconsistently as a pretext to further business aims, including to limit competitors' access to data, while engaging widely in data selling and sharing when beneficial for business.

-The defining characteristic of such arguments is not that they are necessarily incorrect about security (or privacy), but that they appear to instrumentalize ``security'' into a label that is convenient for business ends.
-Although companies should, of course, be able to put forward the best case for their own interests in such regulatory contexts, this trend is concerning if and when seemingly technical arguments are treated with more deference than business or policy arguments, as more objective or factual, or as matters on which courts and regulators should defer to companies' expertise.

-This paper focuses in particular on the security-related arguments that companies like Apple raise in the context of recent antitrust investigations such as the \emph{Epic v.
-Apple} case\footnote{Epic Games, Inc. v.
-Apple Inc., Case 4:20-cv-05640-YGR, Findings of Fact and Conclusions of Law Proposed by Epic Games, Inc. 2021. } in the US or proceedings to enforce the European Union’s new \emph{Digital Markets Act}\footnote{REGULATION (EU) 2022/1925 on contestable and fair markets in the digital sector (Digital Markets Act).} (DMA) reform.
-In this context, tech companies raise a range of security-related justifications as a shield to avoid complying with competition and interoperability mandates that lawyers, courts and regulators are seeking to impose \cite{ll1, ll2, ll3, ll4, ll5}.
+This paper focuses on companies' security-related discourse in the context of competition investigations in the European Union that involve mandated interoperability.
 When companies raise security arguments in this context, in general, the criticality and nuances of the security issue cannot be expected to be transparent to lawyers, courts and policymakers, or to other public stakeholders.
-Further confusing matters, some of the very same companies have a history of well-founded warnings against serious security risks in other policy contexts (such as backdooring encryption \cite{fbi_case}).\footnote{These latter security-critical arguments may well have served the companies’ business interests as well.}